History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: St Mungo's tomb in the crypt

-St MungoTeneu was a 6th century princess, daughter of King Lleuddun, who ruled the area of modern Haddington.
+St MungoTeneu was a 6th-century princess, daughter of King Lleuddun, who ruled the area of modern Haddington.
 According to a manuscript held in the British Library Teneu became pregnant after she was raped by Owain mab Urien.
 Her father had her thrown off the summit of Traprain Law but she survived.
 He then had her cast adrift in a coracle, which drifted across the Firth of Forth and made landfall at Culross.
 Tenau's child was born at Culross and named Kentigern.
 The child was raised by St Serf, who was in Culross, preaching to the native Picts.
 Serf gave Kentigern his pet-name of Mungo, which translates loosely as 'my dear one'.

 Mungo began preaching Christianity in the Clyde region, on the site where Glasgow now stands.
 He built his church beside the Molendinar Burn, and there he lived a simple life in a small cell, converting many of the locals to Christianity by his example.
-He was briefly driven out by King Morken, and traveled to Wales and then to Rome, but when Morken was replaced by Riderch Hael, he returned to Strathclyde.
+He was briefly driven out by King Morken, and travelled to Wales and then to Rome, but when Morken was replaced by Riderch Hael, he returned to Strathclyde.
 He gathered a large community of converts around him, a group known as 'Clas-gu', which means 'dear family'.
-From these words the modern Glasgow comes.
+From these words, the modern Glasgow comes.

 A grand Norman church was built over St Mungo's shrine in the 12th century, and it served as the seat of the Bishops of Glasgow (later the Archbishops).
 The church we see today is mostly 13th-15th centuries.
 The oldest part of the building dates from the rule of Bishop Jocelin (1174-99).
 A fire halted the work, which was finished by Bishop William de Bondington (1233–58).
 The result is a glorious example of Gothic exuberance, with exceptional carving and delicate tracery.

 The medieval building is one of Scotland's rare survivors of the Reformation.
 Unlike other major churches, it was never rendered roofless and never damaged by reforming zealots.
-Part of the reason for this is that in 1583 the town council agreed to take on responsibility for upkeep of the church.
+Part of the reason for this is that in 1583 the town council agreed to take on responsibility for the upkeep of the church.
 Their task was made easier by the fact that James VI gave the income of several estates to defray the cost of maintaining the kirk.

 The church was divided into not one, not two, but three distinct parish kirks.
 The divisions disappeared by 1835 and the result is one of the finest medieval buildings in Britain.